 Ideally, you’d visit Dr. Henderson at the first sign of pain or inflammation, or as soon as an injury occurs, just so that he can intervene and prevent future damage.
 It’s particularly important to schedule an evaluation if you experience:

 As a top-rated, board-certified surgeon and hand and wrist expert, Dr. Henderson can often diagnose your condition on the spot and let you know if you might need surgery.

 Dr. Henderson spends time with you before your hand or wrist surgery, so you know exactly how to prepare for your specific procedure.
 Because most surgeries are performed arthroscopically using small instruments that require minuscule incisions, you can expect a fast recovery.
 As with most surgeries, you’re going to need to let your treated hand rest for at least 24-72 hours, or as recommended.

 Dr. Henderson schedules you for a follow-up visit about a week or two after your surgery, just to monitor your progress and remove sutures, if you didn’t have dissolvable stitches.
 During this time, he also sets you up with physical therapy (if needed), to help strengthen muscles and improve your coordination.

 Depending on the severity of your injury and complexity of your surgery, you can expect to have a full recovery in as little as four to eight weeks.
 It might take a bit longer for more complex issues, such as severe fractures.

-Book your hand or wrist surgery evaluation at Plastic Surgery Associates today.
+Book your hand or wrist surgery evaluation today.
 You can either request an appointment online or call the clinic directly.